microsoft/vscode-docs/blogs/2019/05/02/remote-development.md

 May 2, 2019 by The VS Code Team, [@code](https://twitter.com/code)

+## TL&DR;

 Today we're excited to announce three new extensions for Visual Studio Code that enable seamless remote development in [Containers](https://www.docker.com/resources/what-container), physical or virtual machines, and the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl).
-You can get started right away by installing the [Remote Development Extension Pack](https://aka.ms/VSCodeRemoteExtensionPack).
+You can [get started](#get-started) right away by installing the [Remote Development Extension Pack](https://aka.ms/VSCodeRemoteExtensionPack).

 **Note**: You'll need to use the [Insiders Build](https://code.visualstudio.com/insiders/) for now, but remote support will eventually be available in Stable.